Eyfie/Eyfie/README.md

 - I'm a French junior web developer.
 - I'm a fresh graduate from the OpenClassroom's [Développeur web](https://openclassrooms.com/fr/paths/556-developpeur-web) formation.
-- I'm currently looking for a job as a Front end or Back end web developer mainly in the North East of France or in the Luxembourg area.
+- I'm currently looking for a job as a JS Frontend / Backend web developer mainly in the North East of France or in the Luxembourg area.

 <br />